 The carpet cleaning guy cleaned and left.
 The hallways and rooms sported uniformly fluffy, clean, and industrial smelling carpet.

-It seems silly, but I wonder if the soiled carpet represented my anxieties over Tyoma.
-Those stains arose from Tyoma’s worst days.
+It seems silly, but I wonder if the soiled carpet represented my anxieties over Liev.
+Those stains arose from Liev’s worst days.
 I felt oddly connected to those stains and wanted a reminder of our hard work.
-But maybe, like Tyoma’s gate, as you grow up you leave some things behind.
+But maybe, like Liev’s gate, as you grow up you leave some things behind.